skomil/aifi/README.md

 npm start
 ```

-The UI should now be running at http://localhost:3000, and the backend should be listening on http://localhost:5000.
+The UI should now be running at http://localhost:3000, and the backend should be listening on http://localhost:8000.

+### Apply Frontend code

+The `ui_build` folder contains the production transpiled javascript code
+that is included as static assets in the backend application.
+When frontend code is changed, run `npm run build` in the ui folder to include the code.

 ### Updating the API Schema